cschlote/android_device_huawei_hi6250/README.md

 lunch lineage_hi6250-userdebug
 make -j8 recoveryimage
 ```
+Now copy the resulting recovery image to a save place, otherwise it will be overwritten by the next
+normal build.

 NOTE: remember to re-add the "#" before "RECOVERY_VARIANT := twrp" in the BoardConfig.mk before doing a clean build or it will fail to build!
 ### Please let me know if there are mistakes,typos, mis/outdated - information in these instructions by creating an "issue".
-NOTE: Needs to be fixed.